-School districts provide report cards of migratory students (K-12) to the MMEP; thus assisting the MMEP in providing support to all students to be promoted to the next grade within one school year or graduate (GPRA Performance Goal 3).
-This is especially pertinent for the secondary migrant students as it allows the MMEP to provide any interventions needed to ensure a student’s graduation from high school (State Performance Goal 5).
+School districts provide report cards of migratory students (K-12) to the MMEP; thus, assisting the MMEP in providing support to all students to be promoted to the next grade within one school year or graduate (GPRA Performance Goal 3).
+This is especially pertinent for the secondary migrant students as it allows the MMEP to provide any interventions needed to ensure a student’s graduation from high school (State Performance Goal 3).
 Secondary student report cards also provide information on an individual student’s progress in mathematics and allows the MMEP to better support students in enrolling in and passing Algebra I by the time that student enters 11th grade (GPRA Performance Goal 4).

 The MMEP has also prioritized building stronger relationships with school districts to support district initiatives around state assessment proficiencies and graduation rates.
 Collaborative discussions with school districts have focused on how the MMEP can help facilitate migratory students in attending district offered services for migrant students to meet state assessment proficiencies.
 The MMEP will continue to support districts and migratory students in meeting the rigorous academic performance standards of the state.

+The MMEP identified an additional Support Services goal while developing the current SDP due in part to the pandemic.
+Areas of concern under this goal include:

+Lack of awareness of and/or adequate access to district services for which migrant students are eligible.

+Limited and delayed access to available resources such as to community-based early childhood programs.

+Loss of instructional time during the pandemic due to various factors including, the need to work instead of attending virtual lessons, lack of technology skills, technology support in the home, school supplies, quality Internet access, and devices.

+Difficulty accessing appropriate health care due to difficulties navigating systems, lack of knowledge of the systems, and inconsistent transfer of health records.

+Lack of access to mental health services to address trauma, stress, and depression that are barriers to their academic success.

 Describe how the SEA will ensure there is consultation with parents of migratory children, including parent advisory councils, at both the State and local level, in the planning and operation of Title I, Part C programs that span not less than one school year in duration, consistent with section 1304(c)(3) of the ESEA.